 School of Social Work

 The School of Social Work was established in 1965 by the Alabama Legislature, and the School’s first dean was appointed the following year.
-The MSW Program was first accredited in 1969, and the first class received master’s degrees the same year.
-The MSW program was re-accredited in 2011 for the maximum period of eight years.
+The MSW Program has been accredited by the Council on Social Work Education since 1969.
+Re-accreditation takes place every eight years.
+The online MSW program was launched in 2011.

-The doctoral program began as a doctor of social work (DSW) program in 1975 to prepare teachers and researchers for the social work profession.
+The doctoral program began as a Doctor of Social Work (DSW) program in 1975 to prepare teachers and researchers for the social work profession.
 Over the years, recognizing the need for increased emphasis on research within the profession, the faculty substantially revised the program.
-Starting in 1992, the DSW was discontinued and the School of Social Work began conferring the doctor of philosophy (PhD).
+Starting in 1992, the DSW was discontinued, and the School of Social Work began conferring the Doctor of Philosophy (PhD).
 In 2019, the School of Social Work reinstituted the DSW program and now offers both the DSW and PhD degrees.
 The doctoral program is affiliated with the Group for the Advancement of Doctoral Education (GADE) in social work.

-The School of Social Work currently offers the degrees of bachelor of social work (BSW), master of social work (MSW), doctor of social work (DSW), and doctor of philosophy (PhD).
+The School of Social Work currently offers the degrees of Bachelor of Social Work (BSW), Master of Social Work (MSW), Doctor of Social Work (DSW), and Doctor of Philosophy (PhD).

 The School of Social Work offers the degrees of bachelor of social work, master of social work and doctor of philosophy.